axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 These options enable voters to independently verify that the proposed bytecode matches the public source code.
 For example: `--source "https://github.com/axelarnetwork/axelar-amplifier/tree/service-registry-v0.4.1/contracts/service-registry" --builder "cosmwasm/workspace-optimizer-arm64:0.16.0"`

+After a store code proposal is accepted, the code id can be retrieved using the command `axelard q wasm list-code`

 ### Instantiating through governance

 Prerequisites: Submit a proposal to upload the bytecode as described in the previous section and update `codeId` in the json config manually.
 TODO: create a script to automate this process.